 Therefore, we can safely say that reviews influence greatly customers’ opinions about your business, as well as their decision making process of coming into your store or not.

-Before going to a bank in this case, Internet users check online, and especially on Google My Business, basic information about the business, but also other customers’ experiences and thoughts.
+Before going to a bank in this case, users check online, and especially on Google My Business, basic information about the business, but also other customers’ experiences and thoughts.
 Be mindful of that: managing your reviews can help you improve customer satisfaction and increase your web-to-store conversion rate.

 #2 How to reach these results?